Evgkl98/langGrind/README.md

 ## Addition

-It is the first version of the app, the set of features is now primitive.
 The project is still under development.
-With the next versions the app will contain such features as:

-  - Integrated translator
-  - Folders, sorting, language info and more and more ...
-  - User Authentication
+The set of features will be expanded.